How to book a course?

 The rules state that anyone who is going to install scaffolding above a platform height of 2 m must have documented training.

-Before use, the scaffolding must be checked by a qualified person.
-An employee who has undergone training in accordance with the regulations is considered a qualified person.
 For example, an employee who has undergone training in accordance with Section 17-2 of the regulations is considered a qualified person for scaffolding with an upper scaffolding floor of up to five meters.

 As long as the scaffold is in use, it should be checked at regular intervals.
 The scaffold should always be checked after storms, when other conditions may have affected its stability and strength, and when the scaffold has not been used for a week or more.

 The course certificate has no expiration date.
-Even though the course certificate is valid for life, you must still assess yourself whether you are suitable to use scaffolding and have kept up to date.
-If it has been a long time since you last erected scaffolding, or there have been changes in regulations, user manuals, etc., you should consider taking the training again.
+Even though the course certificate is valid for life, you must still assess for yourself whether you are suitable to use scaffolding and have kept up to date.

-Yes – the regulations require that all scaffolders have training in the use of fall protection equipment.
-The regulations clearly state that all scaffolders must be given “training in the use of relevant safety equipment that can protect against falls during assembly, dismantling and modification of scaffolding structures” (see Regulations on the Performance of Work, new §§ 17-2, 17-3 and 17-4).
-This means that all scaffolders must have training in the use of fall protection equipment.
+The regulations clearly state that all scaffolders must be given "training in the use of relevant safety equipment that can protect against falls during assembly, disassembly and modification of scaffold structures" (see regulations on the performance of work, new §§ 17-2, 17-3 and 17-4).

-The regulations also impose requirements on those who use scaffolding as a work platform to perform work at height.
-Section 17-5 states that users must be trained in the use of the scaffolding in question, including a review of instructions for assembly, use and disassembly.
+Section 17-5 stipulates that users must be trained in the use of the scaffolding in question, including a review of instructions for assembly, use and disassembly.

 No – everyone who will assemble, dismantle or inspect scaffolding must have a course in the height class in which the scaffolding is being built.